dancsecs/goToMD/README.md

         bits). (default 420)
     -r
         Replace the *.MD in place (Cannot be used with the -c flag).
+    -U  string
+        Collect cpu profile data into named file.
+    -u  uint
+        Number of iterations to run when collecting cpu profile information.
     -v
-        Provide more information woth respect to processing.
+        Provide more information when processing.

 Directives are placed into the ```*.md.gtm``` file (or directly into the
 ```*.md``` document if the replace in place option is given.
 These directves